babyloniaapp/docs/logs.md

 <hr/>

+27.08.22 – The ending time of ICO contracts shiften to 15.September.22. <br/>
+27.08.22 – The ICO countdown has been removed from POOL Crowdsale page. <br/>

+---

 26.08.22 – We still looking for a new developer to join lottery project, doing interviews on the Upwork. <br/>

 ---